Heptane, used as a solvent for rubber cement, has a density of 0.... | Study Prep in Pearson+

 Propane, commonly known as liquid petroleum (LP) gas, burns in air to yield CO2 and H2O.
 Write a balanced equation for the reaction.

-Heptane, used as a solvent for rubber cement, has a density of 0.68 g/mL and boils at 98 °C.
+Heptane, used as a solvent for rubber cement, has a density of 0.68 g/mL, the melting point is -91 °C, and the boiling point 98 °C.

 d.
 Will heptane float on water or sink?